zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_monitoring/_index.md

     git clone https://github.com/microsoft/azure_arc.git
     ```

-* As mentioned, this guide starts at the point where you already deployed and connected VMs or bare-metal servers to Azure Arc.
-For this scenario, we will use the following instances that have been already connected to Azure Arc and are visible as a resources in Azure:
+* As mentioned, this guide starts at the point where you already deployed and connected VMs or bare-metal servers to Azure Arc. **The resource group of these Azure Arc-enabled servers must be the same as the one that will be used for this scenario deployment.** This is required since the Azure Policies that deploy the Log Analytics agent and the Dependency agent are assigned at this resource group level.
+For this guide, we will use the following instances that have been already connected to Azure Arc and are visible as a resources in Azure:

     ![Screenshot showing AWS cloud console with EC2 instance](./01.png)